 Student Job Opportunities

-The NCC creates meaningful employment opportunities for youth who want to take an active role in building Canada’s Capital.
+The NCC creates meaningful employment opportunities for youth who want to take an active role in building the National Capital Region.
 Throughout the year, the NCC hires more than 100 students to meet specific operational needs:

 - Interpretation at Rideau Hall and the Mackenzie King Estate